noahgorstein/go-stardog/README.md

 ## TODO

-- Create a wrapper over all Stardog HTTP endpoints
+- Implement a wrapper around the rest of the Stardog API.
 - Add tests